Martin Farndale

 1894

 Elizabeth Farndale widow of Martin Farndale, farmer, aged 83, died of influenza (4 days) and sirgultas (4 days), on 21 March 1894 at Craggs Hall Farm, Brotton.
 M A Farndale, daughter in law was in attendance at Craggs Hall farm, Brotton.
-Registered 22 March 1894.
-Death Certificate.
-(BMD).
+The death was registered on 22 March 1894 (Death Certificate, GRO Vol 9d page 335).
+She was buried at All Saints, Skelton, on 24 March 1894.

 Elizabeth Farndale of Brotton was buried Skelton aged 83, on 24 March 1894.
 So she had been born in 1811.
 (Skelton PR)